Understanding Chronic Myeloid Leukemia

 Blood cells in CML.

-There are 3 phases, or stages, of CML that represent different levels of progression.
-Ranging from least severe to most severe, the phases are:
+There are 3 phases, or stages, of CML that represent different levels of progression: chronic phase, accelerated phase, and blast phase, which range from least to most severe:

 Man and woman sitting with a dog.